ytyeung/IS2015alignment/README.md

 =================

 1. File Lists
--  file_list.scp: entire list of files that we have process
+-  file_list.scp: entire list of files that we have processed
 -  verified_alignment.scp: the alignment of these files should be OK.
 -  unreliable_alignment.scp: Ooops, something wrong in these files